dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 </permissions>
 ```

 Note: The permissions defined in the XML are applied to resources that are created.
-But only project or system administrators
+But only project or system
-do have the permission to create resources via the XML upload.
+administrators have the permission to create resources via the XML upload.

 ### The &lt;allow&gt; sub-element